 Below you can learn about the risks and side effects of ANORO ELLIPTA.
 This, however, is not all the safety information for ANORO ELLIPTA and does not replace talking with your healthcare professional about your medical condition or treatment.
-Please see the full Prescribing Information, including Boxed Warning and Medication Guide, for ANORO ELLIPTA for more information or ask your healthcare provider or pharmacist.
+Please see the full Patient Information for ANORO ELLIPTA, or ask your healthcare provider or pharmacist for more information.

 Do not use ANORO ELLIPTA if you:

 - have a severe allergy to milk proteins.
 Ask your healthcare provider if you are not sure.

 - are allergic to umeclidinium, vilanterol, or any of the ingredients in ANORO ELLIPTA.
 See "What are the ingredients in ANORO ELLIPTA?" below for a complete list of ingredients.

 - have asthma.

 Before using ANORO ELLIPTA, tell your healthcare provider about all of your medical conditions, including if you: